RemanoVictor/HelloWorld/README.md

-yeah so i ike kittens and coding even though ive never done it before!
+yeah so i like kittens and coding even though ive never done it before!